 Involuntary part-time employment

-Involuntary part-time employment (as a proportion of total part-time employment) measures one aspect of underemployment which is important in the context of Quality of life.
-If people work fewer hours than they would like to, this has implications for their opportunities to earn income, interact socially and shape their identity, all of which impinge on their quality of life.
+Involuntary part-time employment (as a proportion of total part-time employment) measures one aspect of underemployment which is important in the context of quality of life.
+If people work fewer hours than they would like to, this may have implications for their opportunities to earn income, interact socially, shape their identity and develop their skills, all of which can impinge on their quality of life.
 People sometimes accept part-time work for lack of full-time alternatives.
-However, in some Member States without favourable legislation or collective agreements for this type of contract, part-time work may involve inferior conditions as regards access to benefits and opportunities for training and career advancement.
+However, in some EU Member States without favourable legislation or collective agreements for this type of contract, part-time work may be accompanied by inferior conditions as regards access to benefits and opportunities for training and career advancement.

 Income and benefits

-The number of hours worked per week influences work-life balance, which in turn has an effect on subjective well-being.
-However, this effect is not linear.
-Research has shown that subjective well being increases with the number of hours an individual works per week but only up to a certain point, beyond which it starts to deteriorate, possibly because excessive (over 48 per week) working hours reduce job satisfaction which in turn reduces overall fulfilment (Abdallah, Stoll and Eiffe, 2013).
+The number of hours worked per week may impact on an individual’s work-life balance, which in turn can have an effect on subjective well-being; however, this effect is not linear.
+Research has shown that subjective well-being increases with the number of hours an individual works per week up to a certain point, beyond which it starts to deteriorate, possibly because excessive (for example over 48 hours per week) working hours reduce job satisfaction which in turn reduces overall fulfilment (Abdallah, Stoll and Eiffe, 2013).